nasgroup94/DCSServerBot/plugins/slotblocking/README.md

     side: 2               # side 1 = red, 2 = blue, not given - both sides
     discord: '@everyone'  # Only the "everyone" role needs the @ at the beginning, all other roles don't.
     message: This slot is reserved for members of https://invite.link!
+  - unit_type: dynamic    # restrict the usage of dynamic slots in general for a specific Discord role
+    discord: Tester
+    message: Dynamic Slots are restricted for Testers only.
   balancing:                  # Optional: Allows balancing for your server (blue vs red)
     blue_vs_red: 0.5          # 50% balance blue vs red
     threshold: 0.1            # 10% threshold until slots are blocked
     activation_threshold: 10  # do not balance, if the number of players is below this threshold
     message: You need to take a slot of the opposite coalition to keep the balance!
-DCS.release_server:
+  messages:
+    credits_taken: '{deposit} credits taken for using a reserved module.'  # Possible variables: deposit, old_points, new_points
+    payback: 'You have been given {deposit} credits back.' # Possible variables: deposit, old_points, new_points DCS.release_server:
   restricted:             # in this example we restrict by credit points
   - group_name: Rookie    # this tag has to be in the group name of the respective units (best is to prepend it)